Frequently Asked Questions

 What is a Medicare Chronic Disease Management (CDM) plan and is Osteopathy covered?

 A chronic disease management plan is a service available through Medicare, coordinated by your GP to allow patients experiencing chronic pain (pain greater than 6 months) access to a multidisciplinary approach to treatment.
 Osteopathy is one of the available services.
-For more information, please see the department of health’s website or speak to your GP.
+For more information, please speak to your GP.

 Can I claim under the Chronic Disease Management plan on the spot?